Chihayafuru: Live-action

 On 11 April 2015, it was reported that the series would be adapted into a live-action film.
 A film adaptation titled Chihayafuru: Kami no Ku was released on 19 March 2016, with a second film, Chihayafuru: Shimo no Ku, released on 29 April 2016.
 Chihayafuru: Musubi, a third and final feature-length film in the trilogy, was released on 17 March 2018.
-The films got a five-episode tie-in series on Hulu Japan on 28 February 2018.
+The films got a five-episode tie-in series on Hulu Japan on 20 February 2018.
 The series is titled (ちはやふる －繋ぐ－, Chihayafuru: Tsunagu), and connected the story of the second and third films.
 It also included behind-the-scenes footage and cast interviews.
 In addition, the third film got another tie-in titled (ちはやふる－学び－, Chihayafuru: Manabi) on Hulu Japan on the same day that introduced the new members of the Mizusawa Karuta Club and explained the rules of karuta.
-A television series sequel to the third film is set to premiere on Nippon TV in July 2025.
-The sequel is titled Chihayafuru: Full Circle (ちはやふる－めぐり－, Chihayafuru: Meguri) and is set ten years after the third film.
+A television series sequel, Chihayafuru: Full Circle (ちはやふる－めぐり－, Chihayafuru: Meguri), set ten years after the third film, premiered on Nippon TV in July 2025.